dotanuki-labs/norris/README.md

 - Also on `features`, component/integrated tests run over Activities by leveraging a pragmatic way to decoupling them from their hosted Views.
 The inflated View is faked at testing time; tests run on top of Roboletric + Android/Instrumentation APIs
 - In addition to that, on `features` we test the View layer via [screenshot tests](https://medium.com/definitylabs/what-is-screenshot-testing-43981023cdff)
 - [Acceptance tests](https://www.davefarley.net/?p=186) are implemented with Espresso running over Android/Instrumentation
-- Espresso tests exercise the **release artefact**; the only difference when compared with a production-ready APK is the REST API URL passed-in at build time
+- Acceptance tests exercise the **release artefact**, approaching what will be shipped to users/customers; the only exception is the REST API URL passed-in at build time, for the sake of controlling testing conditions
-- Acceptance tests run with a stress-first approach (5 runs per execution x 3 Jobs per run on CI)
+- Acceptance tests exercise real user flows in a cross-screen / cross-feature fashion, running with a stress-first approach (5 runs per execution x 3 Jobs per run on CI)
-- Acceptance tests exercise real user flows in a cross-screen / cross-feature fashion

 Actual numbers: